March flew by, and it’s time to set up April, so welcome to another Plan With Me post where we’ll be creating an April Bullet Journal Setup.

 I went pretty simple with mine.

-To be honest, I didn’t reality have that much time to set up my pages with a puppy sleeping basically on my lap, so I went with the first and easiest idea.
+To be honest, I didn’t really have that much time to set up my pages with a puppy sleeping basically on my lap, so I went with the first and easiest idea.

 To make it a bit more fun I added this frenchie fries illustration.
 Aren’t those puns cute?